 - Webinars on the revisions to the SPCC Guidance for Regional Inspectors

-- How do I comment on the Spill Prevention, Control, and Countermeasure (SPCC) Guidance for Regional Inspectors?
+- How do I ask questions on the Spill Prevention, Control, and Countermeasure (SPCC) Guidance for Regional Inspectors?

 - Guidance Content

-How do I comment on the Spill Prevention, Control, and Countermeasure (SPCC) Guidance for Regional Inspectors?
+How do I ask questions on the Spill Prevention, Control, and Countermeasure (SPCC) Guidance for Regional Inspectors?

 If you have questions about the guidance please call the Superfund, TRI, EPCRA, RMP and Oil Information hotline.
-If the hotline is unable to answer your specific questions, your question will be forwarded to an EPA staff member for a response.
+If the hotline is unable to answer your specific questions, they will be forwarded to an EPA staff member for a response.

 This document provides guidance to EPA inspectors and owners and operators of facilities that may be subject to the requirements of SPCC (40 CFR Part 112).
 It also provides guidance to the general public on how EPA intends the SPCC rule to be implemented.
 The guidance is designed to facilitate nationally-consistent implementation of the SPCC rule.